hosseinkabiruiuc/manubot_group8/manuscript.md

 - Water and cement data seems to be very near to being normally distributed.

--The data from age column as seen from box plot had a lot of outliers which is re-affirmed here with the distribution plot having very lengthy un-symmetrical extension beyond its mean value.
+- The data from age column as seen from box plot had a lot of outliers which is re-affirmed here with the distribution plot having very lengthy un-symmetrical extension beyond its mean value.

 ### Pair Plot
 ![**EDA-12**](https://user-images.githubusercontent.com/70567674/101286086-3cdebe80-37ae-11eb-9f4c-0a12fcd5dade.png)